 All submitted proposals will be reviewed to determine which of the PJM identified congestion drivers are addressed by the proposal.
 PJM identified congestion drivers may be either energy market congestion or Reliability Pricing Model (RPM) economic constraints.
-The initial review will also determine if there are any major deficiencies in the proposal, including reliability violations and failure of the continuous substation planning Analysis Requirements that are provided in the proposer will be assessed for compliance.
+The initial review will also determine if there are any major deficiencies in the proposal, including reliability violations.
+Critical Substation Planning Analysis requirements provided in the problem statement will be assessed for compliance.
 If minor deficiencies are identified, the proposer will be contacted and provided an opportunity to submit responses in sufficient detail to ensure the project proposal is complete and responsive to the identified system conditions.
 If the proposal does not substantially address a PJM identified congestion driver, or is otherwise substantially deficient, it will be rejected and the proposer will be notified.